Patterson Physical Therapy logo

 • Modalities such as heat, ice, electrical stimulation, and ultrasound.

 “The OT at Patterson Physical Therapy is absolutely amazing!
 I was a nervous wreck about starting therapy for pelvic floor, but as soon as I met her she put all my worries to res.
-It has been a tremendous blessing having her and all the wonderful staff at Patterson's apart of my healthcare team!, if your having pelvic floor issues Molly Jean Schantz OT/R is the one to see!!
-She goes above and beyond for her patients, and truly takes the time to understand not just professionally but physically, mentally and emotionally.
+It has been a tremendous blessing having her and all the wonderful staff at Patterson's apart of my healthcare team!, if your having pelvic floor issues Patterson Physical Therapy is the place to go.
+My therapist went above and beyond for her patients, and truly takes the time to understand not just professionally but physically, mentally and emotionally.
 She listens to what one is going through and helps to find the right path for recovering an healing.
 She's a 10* outa 10!!”

 Kayla C.